 Our responsibility is to express a limited assurance conclusion on the Indicators based on the procedures we have performed.
 We conducted our engagement in accordance with the 'International Standard on Assurance Engagements (ISAE) 3000, Assurance Engagements other than Audits or Reviews of Historical Financial Information' and the 'ISAE 3410, Assurance Engagements on Greenhouse Gas Statements' issued by the International Auditing and Assurance Standards Board.
 The limited assurance engagement consisted of making inquiries, primarily of persons responsible for the preparation of information presented in the Report, and applying analytical and other procedures, and the procedures performed vary in nature from, and are less in extent than for, a reasonable assurance engagement.
+The level of assurance provided is thus not as high as that provided by a reasonable assurance engagement.
 Our assurance procedures included:

-• Interviewing the Company's responsible personnel to obtain an understanding of its policy for preparing the Report and reviewing the Company's reporting criteria.

-• Inquiring about the design of the systems and methods used to collect and process the Indicators.

-• Performing analytical procedures on the Indicators.

-• Examining, on a test basis, evidence supporting the generation, aggregation and reporting of the Indicators in conformity with the Company's reporting criteria, and recalculating the Indicators.

-Visiting the Nakajo business office of Hitachi Industrial Equipment Systems Co., Ltd. selected on the basis of a risk analysis.
+- Interviewing the Company's responsible personnel to obtain an understanding of its policy for preparing the Report and reviewing the Company's reporting criteria. - Inquiring about the design of the systems and methods used to collect and process the Indicators. - · Performing analytical procedures on the Indicators. - Examining, on a test basis, evidence supporting the generation, aggregation and reporting of the Indicators in conformity with the Company's reporting criteria, and recalculating the Indicators. - Visiting the Nakajo business office of Hitachi Industrial Equipment Systems Co., Ltd. selected on the basis of a risk analysis. - .
 Evaluating the overall presentation of the Indicators.